-You can use as many or as few tags as you want for your custom permalink structure.
-However, we recommend keeping things short and avoiding dates if possible, so your content remains evergreen.
+You can use as many tags as you want for your custom permalink structure.
+However, we recommend keeping things short.
+We also recommend that you avoid using dates, so that your content remains evergreen.

 When you’re ready, remember to save your changes, and that’s it!

 2. Use the Custom Permalinks Plugin